autism friendly holiday

 The History of Giving Birthday Presents to Kids

-Most parents in western countries celebrate their children’s birthdays by giving presents, however, birthdays weren’t always celebrated in this way.
+Most parents in western countries celebrate their children’s birthdays by giving birthday gifts, however, birthdays weren’t always celebrated in this way.
 In this blog post, we take a look at the tradition of giving gifts to celebrate birthdays, how it started, and how it differs in other nations.

 Who Started the Tradition of Giving Gifts?